vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ## vAMMs

 - If an AMM sub-key earns rewards, they are transferred into the sub-keys vesting account and locked for the appropriate period before vesting (<a name="0056-REWA-170" href="#0056-REWA-170">0056-REWA-170</a>).

+- Given a recurring transfer using the eligible entities metric and a reward window length greater than one, a party who met the eligibility requirements in the current epoch will receive rewards at the end of the epoch.
+- Given a recurring transfer using the eligible entities metric and a reward window length greater than one, a party who met the eligibility requirements in a previous epoch in the window will receive **no** rewards at the end of the epoch.

+### Distributing rewards

+- Given a recurring transfer using the eligible entities metric and specifying only a staking requirement.
+If an entity meets the staking requirement they will receive rewards.
+- Given a recurring transfer using the eligible entities metric and specifying only a staking requirement.
+If an entity does not meet the staking requirement they will receive no rewards.

+- Given a recurring transfer using the eligible entities metric and specifying only a position requirement (assume all markets within scope).
+If an entity meets the position requirement they will receive rewards.
+- Given a recurring transfer using the eligible entities metric and specifying only a position requirement (assume all markets within scope).
+If an entity does not meet the position requirement they will receive no rewards.

+- Given a recurring transfer using the eligible entities metric and specifying both a staking and position requirement.
+If an entity meets neither the staking or position requirement, they will receive no rewards.
+- Given a recurring transfer using the eligible entities metric and specifying both a staking and position requirement.
+If an entity meets the staking but not the position requirement, they will receive no rewards.
+- Given a recurring transfer using the eligible entities metric and specifying both a staking and position requirement.
+If an entity meets the position requirement but not the staking requirement, they will receive no rewards.
+- Given a recurring transfer using the eligible entities metric and specifying both a staking and position requirement.
+If an entity meets both the staking and position requirement, they will receive rewards.